Davide Campari-Milano (OTCMKTS:DVDCF) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Davide Campari-Milano (OTCMKTS:DVDCF) from a buy rating to a hold rating in a research note released on Tuesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Davide Campari-Milano (OTCMKTS:DVDCF) from a buy rating to a hold rating in a research report sent to investors on Monday, Zacks.com reports.

 According to Zacks, “Davide Campari Milano SpA is engaged in the beverage industry, which has spirits, wines and soft drinks segments.
 It products includes Aperol, Appleton Estate, Campari, SKYY, Wild Turkey and Grand Marnier.
 Davide Campari Milano SpA headquartered in Milan, Italy. “

-A number of other brokerages have also recently issued reports on DVDCF.
-JPMorgan Chase & Co. restated an overweight rating on shares of Davide Campari-Milano in a research note on Thursday, December 3rd.
-Deutsche Bank Aktiengesellschaft restated a hold rating on shares of Davide Campari-Milano in a research note on Friday, January 15th.
-Morgan Stanley upgraded Davide Campari-Milano from an underweight rating to an equal weight rating in a research note on Friday, October 9th.
-Berenberg Bank restated a buy rating on shares of Davide Campari-Milano in a research note on Friday, January 15th.
-Finally, Credit Suisse Group restated an underperform rating on shares of Davide Campari-Milano in a research note on Tuesday, October 6th.
-Three investment analysts have rated the stock with a sell rating, five have assigned a hold rating and three have given a buy rating to the company.
-The stock has an average rating of Hold and a consensus price target of $12.00.
+A number of other research analysts also recently issued reports on the stock.
+JPMorgan Chase & Co. reiterated an overweight rating on shares of Davide Campari-Milano in a research report on Thursday, December 3rd.
+Deutsche Bank Aktiengesellschaft reissued a hold rating on shares of Davide Campari-Milano in a research report on Friday, January 15th.
+Berenberg Bank reaffirmed a buy rating on shares of Davide Campari-Milano in a research report on Friday, January 15th.
+Morgan Stanley upgraded Davide Campari-Milano from an underweight rating to an equal weight rating in a report on Friday, October 9th.
+Finally, Credit Suisse Group reaffirmed an underperform rating on shares of Davide Campari-Milano in a research report on Tuesday, October 6th.
+Three investment analysts have rated the stock with a sell rating, five have issued a hold rating and three have given a buy rating to the company.
+The company presently has an average rating of Hold and a consensus target price of $12.00.

 Davide Campari-Milano S.p.A., together with its subsidiaries, manufactures and trades in alcoholic and non-alcoholic beverages in Americas, Europe, the Middle East, Africa, Europe, and the Asia-Pacific.
 Its product portfolio includes aperitifs, vodka, whisky, tequila, rum, gin, liqueurs, sparkling and still wines, and ready to drink products under approximately 50 brands, such as Aperol, Appleton Estate, Campari, SKYY, Wild Turkey, Grand Marnier, and other brands.